cassandra-t-ye/cassandra-t-ye.github.io/_projects/QUTCC.md

         training: {
             image: "https://raw.githubusercontent.com/cassandra-t-ye/cassandra-t-ye.github.io/master/assets/img/proj_2_qutcc/fig_1_training_gif.gif",
             title: "Training",
-            caption: ": During training, a neural network with a quantile embedding predicts an image as a function of the measurement and quantile, q.
+            caption: "During training, a neural network with a quantile embedding predicts an image as a function of the measurement and quantile, q.
 The quantile embedding is randomly sampled (q ∈ (0, 1)) and the value of q determines the asymmetry of the pinball loss, enabling the model to learn a range of conditional quantiles."
         },
         calibration: {
             image: "https://raw.githubusercontent.com/cassandra-t-ye/cassandra-t-ye.github.io/master/assets/img/proj_2_qutcc/fig_1_calibration_gif.gif",